Powers of attorney may be granted by Spanish or foreign citizens to authorize an agent to perform any valid legal act or business activity in Spain.

 Special power of attorney: This power is granted to one or more agents to represent the principal in one or more specific legal acts or business activities (e.g., buying, selling, managing assets, accepting an inheritance or donation, establishing a corporation, pension collection, obtaining a Foreigner Identity Number [NIE]), in accordance with the conditions established by the principal.

 In addition to the documents listed below, the Consular Office may request additional data or documents when necessary to assess the application.

-2. Valid Spanish NationaI ID (DNI) or passport of the person who will sign the power of attorney.
-NIE if not a Spanish citizen.
+2. Valid Spanish NationaI ID (DNI) and passport of the person who will sign the power of attorney.
+NIE if not a Spanish citizen and passport.

 3. DNI or NIE copies of the people receiving the power of attorney.
 In the case of a power of attorney for lawsuits, it is not necessary to provide a copy of the DNI or NIE of the lawyers and party agents.

 4. Minutes or ''Draft''.
 This is the document where formal wording of the powers to be granted by the principal, appears.
 These will be reflected exactly in the powers so it is recommended to be carried out by a lawyer in Spain or specialist in the field.
 It is mandatory that the text is written in Spanish and in Word format (.doc), this document will not be accepted in pdf.
 If you wish to add a regulatory agreement to the notarial deed, you must also provide the original agreement already signed by both parties.